anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 ### Niagara Authoring
 - Reduce spawn counts; use Niagara Scalability Groups to scale with platform/quality settings
 - Prefer `Sim Target = GPU Compute` for high-count emitters

+> **⚠️ CPU → GPU sim migration is not always a win.** GPU simulation has fixed per-dispatch overhead.
+Migrating a CPU emitter with fewer than ~500 particles to GPU sim can *increase* frame cost.
+Profile before and after.

 - Use **fixed bounds** — dynamic bounds recalculate every frame and block tight culling

+> **⚠️ Fixed bounds that are too small will cause incorrect culling.** If you set fixed bounds conservatively and the effect exceeds them at runtime, the emitter will be culled even when clearly visible on screen.
+Always validate fixed bounds against the effect's real-world scale range.

 - Add **Niagara LODs** (Significance-based) to reduce simulation fidelity at distance
 - Reduce collision complexity — prefer depth-buffer collision over CPU scene queries
 - Limit expensive Data Interfaces to hero effects only